egorgur/software-engineering-synopsis/README.md

 ## Software engineering knowledge

-The knowledge about programming I gathered.
+> The knowledge about programming that I have gathered.